onap/demo/README.md

     	}
     }

-According to the flow described above, during an execution of the use case against the vLB/vDNS VNF:
- - The user/network operator triggers the instantiation of a new vDNS from the VID GUI;
- - VID sends the request to SO, which spins up a new vDNS and sends APPC the details about the new vDNS (i.e. ip-addr, oam-ip-addr, enabled);
- - APPC runs a NETCONF operation against the vLB to update the list of vDNS instances with the vDNS just created.
+The parameters required for VNF reconfiguration (i.e. "ip-addr", "oam-ip-addr", and "enabled" in case of vLB/vDNS) can be specified in the VID GUI when triggering the workflow manually or in CLAMP when designing a closed loop for the automated case.
+In both cases, the format used for specifying the parameters and their values is a JSON path.
+SO will use the provided paths to access parameters' name and value in the VF module preload received from SDNC before instantiating a new VF module.

+VID accepts a JSON array in the "Configuration Parameter" box (see later), for example:

+    [{"ip-addr":"$.vf-module-topology.vf-module-parameters.param[10].value","oam-ip-addr":"$.vf-module-topology.vf-module-parameters.param[15].value","enabled":"$.vf-module-topology.vf-module-parameters.param[22].value"}]

+CLAMP, instead, accepts a YAML file in the "Payload" box in the Policy Creation form, for example:

+    requestParameters: '{"usePreload":true,"userParams":[]}'
+    configurationParameters: '[{"ip-addr":"$.vf-module-topology.vf-module-parameters.param[10].value","oam-ip-addr":"$.vf-module-topology.vf-module-parameters.param[15].value","enabled":"$.vf-module-topology.vf-module-parameters.param[22].value"}]'

+Note that Policy requires an additional object, called "requestParameters" in which "usePreload" should be set to true and the "userParams" array should be left empty.

-Although the VNF supports the update of multiple vDNS records in the same call, for Beijing release APPC updates a single vDNS instance at a time.
+The JSON path to the parameters used for VNF reconfiguration, including array locations, should be set as described above.
+Finally, although the VNF supports to update multiple vDNS records in the same call, for Casablanca release APPC updates a single vDNS instance at a time.

-The use case includes design-time and run-time operations.
-For Beijing release, APPC has a new component called Controller Design Tool (CDT), a design-time tool that allows users to create and on-board VNF templates into the APPC.
+When using APPC, before running scale out, the user needs to create a VNF template using the Controller Design Tool (CDT), a design-time tool that allows users to create and on-board VNF templates into the APPC.
 The template describes which control operation can be executed against the VNF (e.g. scale out, health check, modify configuration, etc.), the protocols that the VNF supports, port numbers, VNF APIs, and credentials for authentication.
 Being VNF agnostic, APPC uses these templates to "learn" about specific VNFs and the supported operations.

 CDT requires two input: 1) the list of parameters that APPC will receive (ip-addr, oam-ip-addr, enabled in the example above); 2) the VNF API that APPC will use to reconfigure the VNF.